 Additionally, when your yard is well cared for and protected, you’ll be able to deter unwanted feral animals much more easily.
 Feral cats, raccoons, and opossums are some of the worst when it comes to bringing in fleas, so make sure that you take every precaution necessary in order to keep them away from your home.

 Invest in quality garbage cans, and make sure that you don’t leave any sort of food outside for them to come looking for.
 The cleaner your yard is, the safer your pets will be overall.

 Get Used to Combing

 While owners who have dogs with longer coats might be used to the constant brushing and combing out of fur, short hair dog owners don’t usually worry about this kind of maintenance after every trip outside.
 However, the reality is that taking the time to comb out your pet’s coat with a flea comb every time you go outside can make a world of difference and really prevent a serious flea infestation.

 Fleas can hind in the most unbelievable of spaces, so make sure that you really get in there and take a good look around your pet’s skin before you call it quits.
-The more thorough of a brush job, the better the results.
+The more thorough a brushing job, the better the results.

 Also, if you have a pet that has a longer coat, it might be best for you to consider shaving them down in the spring and summer months.
 While you might love the look of the long and fluffy fur, the reality is that this is a playground for pests like dog fleas, and the less room they have to hide, the better.
 Shaving them down for a few months out of the year can be a great way to keep them happy, comfortable, and healthy.

 Become a Cleaning Pro